vinesystems/lair/README.md

 * An equation solver for a system of linear scalar equations
 * Matrix builders for special matrices such as circulant and companion matrices

-## Minimum Supported Rust Version

-This crate is guaranteed to compile on Rust 1.51 and later.

 ## License

 Copyright 2020-2022 Vine Systems